Introduction to interactive notebooks#

-If you plan to use OGGM-Edu’s educational notebooks (either on your own or in a class), we strongly recommend to read this short information page.
+If you plan to use OGGM-Edu’s educational notebooks (either on your own or in a class), we recommend to read this short information page first.

 The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live computer code, equations, visualizations and narrative text.
 In OGGM-Edu, we use notebooks to design and share glacier modelling experiments.